Fill in your details

 Investment Portfolios (ETFs and Stocks)

+Banks count these fully if used.
 If you do not want to liquidate your ETFs or stocks, we can find you banks that accept them as equity with a valuation haircut, often 60–80 %, due to market volatility.
 Proof via recent deposit and bank statements is required.

 Family Gifts (Schenkung)